How to help kids heal faster and so they end up stronger afterward.

 - Never pressure a child to eat if not hungry.

-- If hungry, give vegetable broth or soup, herb teas, diluted juices, cooked fruits
+- If hungry, give vegetable broth or soup, herbal teas, diluted juices, cooked fruits

 - Keep meals light for a day or two even once appetite returns as illness may not yet be over.